nazalnihad/AutoSudoku/README.md

 # AutoSudoku
-An ongoing attempt to solve sudoku from images
+An attempt to solve sudoku from images